 General uncertainty is synonymous of socially distributed ambiguity around a theme; rumours then emerge from an atmosphere of uncertainty as a way of resolving tension associated with cognitive ambiguity.

 The credibility or certainty when presented with a rumour lies in having confidence on its veracity.
 This usually requires a certain level of trust on the person spreading the rumour, as well as having our own preconceived judgments about a situation or a person.
-This way the rumor is not looked at as false but rather it cements/validates our own thinking/insecurities/desires.
+This way the rumor is not looked at as false but rather it cements and validates our own thinking/insecurities/desires.
 The rebroadcasting of a rumour would be a way to validate our own thinking on a subject/person while avoiding any responsibility.
 Accepting a negative rumour as true may not make us the perpetrator but it certainly does not qualify us as “innocent”.
-Although some rumours do contain a grain of truth, the majority of the “story” is fictional, yet a rumour relies solely in the listener accepting and believing the story as true.
-It truly exposes our own preconceived thinking patterns.
+Although some rumours do contain a grain of truth, the majority of the “story” is fictional, yet a rumour relies solely in the listener accepting and believing the story as true–it truly exposes our own preconceived thinking patterns.

 Anxiety is an effective state associated with apprehension in the face of a possible negative or threatening event.
 Rumours are relayed not only by the lack of cognitive clarity but also because they express anxiety type emotional tensions.
 People with high anxiety and low self esteem retransmit more rumours; therefore it is imperative to shift our focus from the exterior and pay more attention to our own troubles.

 When we are unable to see our own shortcomings, when we are not able to withstand the destructive critical charge we carry within us, we shift our attention to others, drawing conclusions from ourselves and projecting them onto others.
-We do not know how to treat with “respect” the destructive capacity that only we human beings have to do evil.
-Prejudice, mental labels, envy, hatred, jealousy, unleash rumours that annihilates and transforms the reality of people.
+We do not know how to treat with “respect” the destructive capacity that only we human beings have to create evil.
+Prejudice, mental labels, envy, hatred, real jealousy; unleash rumours that annihilates and transforms the reality of people.
 Rumours can create resentments within the party affected, these type of resentments may last a life time depending on the damage caused.

 It is important to stand up for one self, as it is important to remember your own journey towards self awakening; it did not happen overnight and at one point you too were sleep.
-Maintaining this simple thought in mind, can help us stand up when needed, helps us not to buy into the delusions offered by the old paradigm, while at the same time not being seduced by the false belief that we have “arrived”.
+Maintaining this simple thought in mind can help us stand up when needed, helps us not to buy into the delusions offered by the old paradigm, while at the same time not be seduced by the false belief that we have “arrived”.
 To believe one has “arrived” really is not better than to be “sleep”.
-It is the false ego’s way of once more trapping us, turning us into slaves to our own vanity/need for acceptance and recognition.
+It is the false ego’s way of once more trapping us, turning us into slaves to our own vanity and need for false acceptance and false recognition.